In a northern town in the pristine hills,

 of ailments that had no cure.

 Suresh Kohli, a teacher at the school across the dorm, found out about Gurudev from Thapa.
-Suresh ji dismissed Thapa’s words, assuming they were the result of the alcohol Thapa consumed on a regular basis.
-Nonetheless, Suresh ji’s curiosity got the better of him, and he set out to meet the man whose miracles had captivated the small town of Kathog.
+Suresh ji dismissed Thapa’s words, assuming they were spoken under the influence of alcohol Thapa consumed regularly.
+Nonetheless, Suresh ji’s curiosity got the better of him, and he set out to meet the man whose miracles had captivated the small town.

 Gurudev greeted him warmly and poured him a cup of tea.
 During the ensuing conversation, Suresh ji asked Gurudev if he could help him meet the supreme power.
 Gurudev instructed him to meditate at night with a glass of water kept by his side.
 Suresh ji recalled seeing a vision of Gurudev in his home temple while sitting in meditation that night.
 The image appeared for seven nights in a row.
 However, nothing happened on the eighth night.

 On the ninth day, he returned to meet the mahaguru.
-Gurudev greeted him with the words, “Hun menu ess tarah vakhiya Masterji, te samajhna rab nu paa lita!”
-(If you see a vision of me, you will have met the supreme power).
+Gurudev greeted him with the words, “Hun mainu ess tarah vekhiya Masterji, te samajhna rab nu paa lita!”
+(From now on, whenever you see a vision of me, know that you have met the supreme power).
 Suresh ji recognised Gurudev as more than a saint and bowed at his feet.

-As the crowd at Kathog swelled, Gurudev began seva at the school premises to accommodate the large number of people who showed up.
+As the crowds at Kathog swelled, Gurudev began seva at the school premises to accommodate the large number of people who came.
 When he needed more hands-on-deck, he initiated several teachers from the same school, like Suresh ji, Shambhu ji, and Santosh ji, into seva by making them drink the jal he had sipped.
 Over the next few days, men with no practical knowledge of spiritualism (in this lifetime) became spiritual healers.

 Gurudev performed some extraordinary spiritual feats at Kathog.
 He would sprinkle jal on large crowds, instantly curing the sick.
 He put his hands on the back and torso of a man with a bent spine one day and permanently straightened it in minutes.